 - Major Medical: Provides benefits for most types of medical expenses that may be incurred.
 Offering more complete coverage with fewer gaps, major medical insurance covers a much broader range of medical expenses—including those incurred both in and out of the hospital—with generally higher individual benefits and policy maximum limits.

-- Surgical policies: Most health insurance plans sold today are major medical plans but there are a few hospital and surgical health insurance plans on the market.
-Surgical health plans often aren’t as comprehensive as major medical plans, but are typically less expensive.
+- Surgical policies: Most health insurance plans sold today are major medical plans but there are a few hospitals and surgical health insurance plans on the market.
+Surgical health plans often aren’t as comprehensive as major medical plans but are typically less expensive.

-- Dread Disease Policies: Often called “cancer policies,” dread disease policies cover one or more dread disease: cancer, heart disease, or other major malady.
+- Dread Disease Policies: Often called “cancer policies,” dread disease policies cover one or more dread disease: cancer, heart disease, or another major malady.

 - Hospital indemnity: A hospital indemnity plan provides a daily benefit for each day you are hospitalized — and this is paid without regard to the hospital expenses incurred.
 This daily amount is paid to you and the benefit is triggered simply by confinement as an inpatient.